leighmcculloch/leighmcculloch.com/source/content/posts/2020/filtering-github-notifications-in-gmail/index.md

 Do this: Skip Inbox
 ```

 GitHub also has an optional feature that makes this even better.
 We can configure GitHub to send notification emails for our own activity.
-If you we enable this feature we get a complete history of issues and pull requests in our email client.
-When enabled we use the following filter to mark our activity notifications as read and archived so that we don't see them in our inbox and only when viewing threads.
-We also mark the notification as important so that the thread as a whole is marked as important.
+If we enable this feature we get a complete history of issues and pull requests in our email client.
+The following filter marks our activity notifications as read and archived so that we don't see them in our inbox and only when viewing threads.
+It also marks the notification as important so that the thread as a whole is marked as important.

 ```
 Matches: cc:your_activity@noreply.github.com